-- With their reference to a previous block, the blocks build a tree, rooted in the so called genesis block. - The primary goal for using the PoW mechanism is to adjust the rate at which blocks are found in the network, giving the network time to synchronize on the latest block.
+- With their reference to a previous block, the blocks build a tree, rooted in the so called genesis block.
+The genesis block's hash is hard-coded in the Bitcoin source code. - The primary goal for using the PoW mechanism is to adjust the rate at which blocks are found in the network, giving the network time to synchronize on the latest block.
 Bitcoin sets the difficulty so that globally a block is created about every 10 minutes in expectation. - Finding a block allows the finder to impose the transactions in its local memory pool to all other nodes.
 Upon receiving a block, all nodes roll back any local changes since the previous block and apply the new block's transactions. - Transactions contained in a block are said to be confirmed by that block.

-Definition 16.19 (Reward Transaction).
-The first transaction in a block is called the reward transaction.
+Definition 23.18 (Coinbase Transaction).
+The first transaction in a block is called the coinbase transaction.
 The block's miner is rewarded for confirming transactions by allowing it to mint new coins.
-The reward transaction has a dummy input, and the sum of outputs is determined by a fixed subsidy plus the sum of the fees of transactions confirmed in the block.
+The coinbase transaction has a dummy input, and the sum of outputs is determined by a fixed subsidy plus the sum of the fees of transactions confirmed in the block.

-- A reward transaction is the sole exception to the rule that the sum of inputs must be at least the sum of outputs. - The number of bitcoins that are minted by the reward transaction and assigned to the miner is determined by a subsidy schedule that is part of the protocol.
+- A coinbase transaction is the sole exception to the rule that the sum of inputs must be at least the sum of outputs.
+New bitcoins enter the system through coinbase transactions. - The number of bitcoins that are minted by the coinbase transaction and assigned to the miner is determined by a subsidy schedule that is part of the protocol.
 Initially the subsidy was 50 bitcoins for every block, and it is being halved every 210,000 blocks, or 4 years in expectation.
-Due to the halving of the block reward, the total amount of bitcoins in circulation never exceeds 21 million bitcoins. - It is expected that the cost of performing the PoW to find a block, in terms of energy and infrastructure, is close to the value of the reward the miner receives from the reward transaction in the block.
+Due to the halving of the value of the coinbase transaction, the total amount of bitcoins in circulation never exceeds 21 million bitcoins. - It is expected that the cost of performing the PoW to find a block, in terms of energy and infrastructure, is close to the value of the reward the miner receives from the coinbase transaction in the block.

-Definition 16.20 (Blockchain).
-The longest path from the genesis block, i.e., root of the tree, to a leaf is called the blockchain.
+Definition 23.19 (Blockchain).
+The longest path from the genesis block (root of the tree) to a (deepest) leaf is called the blockchain.
 The blockchain acts as a consistent transaction history on which all nodes eventually agree.